 Summer is on the horizon and that means grilling, pool time, and warmer weather.
-It also means air conditioner season and this summer air conditioning system repairs will come with increasing costs for the refrigerant R22, more commonly known as Freon™.
+It also means air conditioning season and this summer air conditioning system repairs will come with increasing costs for the refrigerant R22, more commonly known as Freon™.

-“Lennox®, one of the leading air conditioner manufacturers, has offered research that shows these less expensive alternate refrigerants are not compatible with the lubricating oil used in R22 equipment,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
+“Lennox®, one of the leading air conditioner manufacturers, has offered research that shows these less expensive alternate refrigerants are not able to work with the lubricating oil used in R22 equipment,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
 “Recharging older air conditioning systems with these alternative refrigerants might actually damage the equipment and create more high-cost problems.
 These so called drop-in refrigerants will also invalidate any applicable manufacturer’s warranty.”

 To learn more about your repair or replacement choices, call Strogen's Service Experts today at 603-923-4570 today.